ismalakazel/carnd-behavioral-cloning/README.md

 | **Dense** | ouput: 10, activation: Elu, L2: 0.0000001 |
 | **Dense** | ouput: 1 |

 A dropout layer was added after the final convolution layer in order to add some noise in the fully connect layers.
-Also, L2 regularization was added to the fully connected layers to penalizer higher weigths.
-These two methods were used in order to reduce overfitting, however removing them did not decrese the learning performance overall with the current dataset.
+Also, L2 regularization was added to the fully connected layers to penalize higher weigths.
+These two methods were used to reduce overfitting and kept with small values - dropout: 2 and l2: 0.0000001.
+Higher values had a undesirable effect of keeping high training and validation losses with the current dataset.

 The full implementation of the NVidia model can be found in `model.py`